 Top Premier League stadiums

-Old Trafford
+Old Trafford – Theatre of Dreams

 The biggest Stadium in the Premier League is Old Trafford, the home of Manchester United.
 It has a seating limit of almost 74,000, has been the site of endless verifiable occasions, and is as yet viewed as a characterizing image of the club’s prosperity.

 Since 1910, United has called Old Trafford home; however, due to Second World War bomb damage, the team shared Maine Road with nearby rivals Manchester City from 1941 until 1949.
-In the 1990s and 2000s, Old Trafford underwent a number of expansions, including the installation of additional levels to the North, West, and East Stands, nearly restoring the stadium to its original seating capacity of 80,000.
+In the 1990s and 2000s, Old Trafford underwent several expansions, including the installation of additional levels to the North, West, and East Stands, nearly restoring the stadium to its original seating capacity of 80,000.
 The South Stand will probably have a second deck as part of future construction, increasing its capacity to about 88,000.

 Tottenham Hotspur Stadium